spacecowgoesmoo/BasicAudioButtonJS/README.md

 # BasicAudioButton.js

+A bare bones Javascript play button with no extra UI or complications

 ## INSTRUCTIONS
 1. Prepare some play/pause button images
 2. Set up the image sources in this JS file.
 Lines 27, 28